LeCodeByJean/TechCart/TestREADME.md

 ### Password Management

 - **Salted Password Hashing**: Passwords are hashed using SHA-256 with a unique salt for each user.
 This prevents attackers from using precomputed hashes to crack passwords.
+The use of salt in password encryption significantly enhances security by mitigating the risk of precomputed hash attacks, such as dictionary attacks.
+Salt adds random data to the passwords before hashing, increasing the complexity and uniqueness of the encrypted passwords.
+This method ensures that even if the same password is used by different users, the resulting hash values will be different, making it harder for attackers to crack the passwords (Ebanesar & Suganthi, 2019).
+-
 - **Strong Password Requirements**: Passwords must be at least 8 characters long and include a mix of upper and lower case letters, digits, and special characters.

 ### Two-Factor Authentication (2FA)